dbj-data/bench/doc/multi_target_vstudio_builds.md

 ## What's the big deal with C++ exceptions?

    1. Why: no C++ exceptions, because executables are smaller and faster.
-   2. exceptions are not concieved for local error handling.
+   2. exceptions are not conceived for local error handling.
 You calling `fopen()` will never involve exceptions.
       1. no this can not be avoided by using std:: lib always
       2. std lib throws very few exceptions
       3. MS STL can be built and does run very fast without C++ exceptions